 Clarke Energy is an award-winning multi-national specialist in the engineering, installation and maintenance of engine-based power plants.
 Our offering includes both gas and diesel-fuelled technology.
-We are the largest authorised distributor and service provider for GE's reciprocating engine business.
+Clarke Energy was acquired by the Kohler Company in February 2017.
 Clarke Energy can either supply an individual generator, or deliver an EPC turn-key multi-engine power plant backed up by long-term service support.
 Clarke Energy is a specialist in high efficiency utilisation of fuels and is an innovator in the field of combined heat and power (CHP) or cogeneration technology.

-Clarke Energy provides added value to the customer by acting as single point of contact from initial sale, engineering, project management, installation through to commissioning and long-term maintenance of your generation asset.
-Clarke Energy has significant experience in a wide range of different gas applications including natural gas,biogas, landfill gas and coal gases.
+Clarke Energy provides added value to the customer by acting as single point of contact from initial sale, engineering, project management, installation through to commissioning and long-term maintenance of your generation assets.
+Clarke Energy has significant experience in a wide range of different gaseous fuel applications including natural gas, biogas, landfill, furnace and coal gases.

 Gas based power generation projects are present in a variety of different applications.
 Natural gas systems focus on high efficiency generation from natural gas, which has the lowest carbon emissions of all fossil fuels.
 Biological gases are renewable fuels and originate from the degradation of organic matter by microorganisms and include biogas, sewage gas and landfill gas.
 Gases associated with coal deposits provide the opportunity for the generation of power whilst avoiding carbon emissions.
 Finally special gas applications are some of the most challenging gaseous fuels including syngas from biomass and waste and gases originating as a by-product from metal furnaces.